housecurve/housecurve.github.io/FAQ.md

 The simplest way to connect HouseCurve to your audio system is to use a Lightning to 3.5mm headphone jack [adapter](https://www.apple.com/ca/shop/product/MMX62AM/A/lightning-to-35mm-headphone-jack-adapter).

 HouseCurve can also send test sounds to your audio system via AirPlay and Bluetooth.
-Press the AirPlay symbol at the bottom of the screen to see a list of valid connections.
+Tap the AirPlay symbol at the bottom of the screen to see a list of valid connections.

 HouseCurve will default to using the built in microphone of your iPhone/iPad.
 HouseCurve will automatically use an external microphone if one is connected to your iPhone/iPad.